-Abstract- Gate level simulations (GLS) are an integral part of the ASIC verification cycle to verify the impact of synthesis, insertion of power elements and placement & routing by running functional datapaths using dynamic simulations.
+Gate level simulations (GLS) are an integral part of the ASIC verification cycle to verify the impact of synthesis, insertion of power elements and placement & routing by running functional datapaths using dynamic simulations.
 It is imperative to run timing gate level and power aware simulations with Standard Delay Format (SDF) backannotation to validate that the hardware designs function as intended in the best and the worst PVT corner delays on the post PnR netlists.
 This however, comes with a trade-off of huge simulation times, especially when run at a full chip netlist level.
-Streamlined Smart Decentralized Testbench (SSDT) addresses these vulnerabilities with its robust and flexible architecture.
+With increasing size and complexity of the chip, the total number of tests to be verified and net run time rise exponentially.
+With time to market and adherence to schedule being critical parameters for the success of a product, the need to strategize optimal selection of tests to be run without compromise on quality while simultaneously obtaining quicker results without doing multiple iterations is of paramount importance.
+Fast Convergence Modular Advanced Smart-Hybrid Testbench (FCMAST) addresses these vulnerabilities with its robust and flexible architecture.
 The testbench environment is self-aware and capable of auditing the logs, failures and test plan status, reporting all issues, timing violations and intelligently identifying erroneous environment which will need reruns at later stages.
-This paper highlights how SSDT, a holistic approach to expedite gate level simulation, resulted in achieving 100% pass rate closure well ahead of metal tapeout.
-Audits and automations result in early capture of environment issues even ahead of a simulation being run.
+This paper highlights how FCMAST, a holistic approach to expedite gate level simulation, resulted in achieving 100% pass rate closure well ahead of metal tapeout.
+Audit and automations results in early capture of environment issues even ahead of a simulation being run.
 Smart modular hybrid testbench setup can be reused across all flavours of simulations - unit delay GLS, timing GLS, unit delay power aware GLS and timing power aware GLS across projects.
-Furthermore, with Dynamic Save and Restore (DSNR), Capture and Replay (CNR) and LSF optimizations integrated across simulation flavours, SSDT which is deployed on AR/VR SoC and HPC 3DIC SoC delivered up to 65% savings on simulation time and 35% less resources without compromising on quality.
+Furthermore, with Dynamic Save and Restore (DSNR), Capture and Replay (CNR) and LSF optimizations integrated across simulation flavours, FCMAST which is deployed on AR/VR SoC and HPC 3DIC SoC delivered up to 65% savings on simulation time and 35% less resources without compromising on quality.